-Position of Enumerator By the vehicle access to the site (Photograph 1) and the adjacent pedestrian access to the site (Photograph 2).
+Position of Enumerator By the vehicle access (Photograph 2).
 Vehicles Count Record all vehicles entering the site.
-Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, Vehicle Occupante Count OGV1, OGV2).
+Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 Vehicle Occupants Count Record all vehicle occupants entering the site.
-NOTE: This enumerator should exclude all drivers of vehicles picking up and dropping off passengers at the site, if this can be observed.
-Cycles Count Record all pedal cycles entering the site at either access.
+NOTE: For all vehicles that physically enter the site, vehicle occupants should include both parents and children.
+Cycles Count Record all pedal cycles entering the site at this access.
+Scooters Count Record all scooters entering the site at this access.
 Servicing Vehicles Count In addition to the standard vehicles count (which should include all vehicles), separately record vehicles arriving at the site to service it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
-Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Inbound) Record all people walking into the site at either access as an inbound head count.
-This head count is to be used to factor up the inbound interview sample at this site to 100%.
-All Mode Interviews (Inbound) All people walking into the site at either access should be asked the following question: (inbound) "For this particular journey, which of the following has been your main method of transport?
-Vehicle Walking • Bus Underground Overground • National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Inbound) Record all people walking into the site at this access as an inbound head count.
+This head count should be used to factor up the inbound interview sample at this access to 100%.
+All Mode Interviews All people that walk into the site at this access should be (Inbound) asked the following question: "For this particular journey, which of the following has been your main method of transport (by distance)?
+Vehicle Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or were you dropped off?"
 If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
 If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
+NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
-If the answer is "underground" then record as an underground passenger arrival.
-If the answer is "overground" then record as an overground passenger arrival.
-If the answer is "national rail" then record as a national rail passenger arrival.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when All Mode Interviews groups of people arrive at the site together.
-All people walking out of the site at either access should be (Outbound) asked the following question:
+If the answer is "train" then record as a train passenger arrival.
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
+All Mode Interviews All people that walk out of the site at this access should be (Outbound) asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
+Vehicle Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+The following question will then need to be asked: "Have you parked, or are you being picked up?"
+If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
+If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
+NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
+If the answer is "walking" then record as a pedestrian arrival.